The questions you should ask before you switch energy providers

 If you are under a contract with your current provider and your goal is to save money, you could wait and enjoy the end of the contract to research other options.
 Depending on your plan, early exit fees may cost more than you’ll save.
 It’s worth taking a look at the terms and conditions of your contract and evaluate the penalties of switching providers.
 As the term limits on your contract come to a close, research prices to see if it’s worth making the switch.

-Quick note: If you’re currently with an RRO provider, you are not under the same contractual obligations as those with a competitive retailer.
+Quick note: If you’re currently with an ROLR provider (formerly the RRO) you are not under the same contractual obligations as those with a competitive retailer.

 Should I get a floating or fixed plan?